Intro:

 Calculations:

-The formula of a circumference is Circumference formula because a whole circle (360 degrees) is equal to 2*pi radians and then we just multiply by the radius of the sphere.
+The formula of a circumference is because a whole circle (360 degrees) is equal to 2*pi radians and then we just multiply by the radius of the sphere.
 So, what we need to calculate is the angle between the two points and then multiply that by the radius of the sphere and we will get the amount of the circumference between both points, which is effectively the distance between them.

 This is where we use our matrices: each object has its own matrix, which means each object has its own X, Y and Z axes.
 In case we didn’t have any matrices, the Y axis can be obtained by getting the normalized vector from the center of the sphere to the point/object’s position.
 We need to normalize the Y axis of both objects (in the case of our project, they are already normalized, so we don’t need to perform that slow operation), get the arc-cosine of the dot product between them and then multiply the result by the radius of the sphere.